History of the Program

 How to Apply

-- Students must submit one personal character reference (other than relatives) such as high school principals, teachers, coaches and/or community leaders.
-Applicants can use this link to download the Character Reference Form .
+- Submit one personal character reference (non-relatives) such as high school principals, teachers, coaches and/or community leaders.
+Download the Character Reference Form here, have the referee complete the form and return to you to include with your submission package.

-Students must submit their completed application form and all requested documents via e-mail:
+Students must submit their completed application form and all requested documents via e-mail to:

 - Scholarship recipients will be chosen by the Mulcahy Scholarship Committee, who will review, and score all submitted applications.